 The Orange Tunnel Concept would demolish the elevated roadway between the NYS&W Railway bridge and Interstate 690 and build a four lane tunnel between Martin Luther King, Jr. East to James Street.
 Including a 0.3 mile section of below grade roadway, the alignment would measure 1.7 miles in length.
 I-690 would also be reconstructed from Leavenworth Avenue to Lodi Street.
-Anticipated to take 11 years to complete, this option was estimated at $4.9 billion.1 The DEIS rejected this proposal in April 2019, based upon it meeting the project goal to2
+Anticipated to take 11 years to complete, this option was estimated at $4.9 billion.1 The DEIS rejected this proposal in April 2019, based upon it not meeting the project goal to2

 maintain or enhance the vehicular, pedestrian, and bicycle connections in the local street network within the project limits in and near Downtown Syracuse to allow for connectivity

 Coming into agreement with several Syracuse city officials, the New York State Department of Transportation (NYSDOT) named the Community Grid as its preferred alternative in April 2019.
-A series of public meetings precedes the completion of the final environmental statement and the record of decision for the 1.4 mile section of Interstate 81.2 The Federal Highway Administration (FHWA) and the New York State Department of Transportation (NYSDOT) accepted comments on the Draft Environmental Impact Statement (DEIS) through September 14, 2021.
+A series of public meetings preceded the completion of the final environmental statement and the record of decision for the 1.4 mile section of Interstate 81.2 The Federal Highway Administration (FHWA) and the New York State Department of Transportation (NYSDOT) accepted comments on the Draft Environmental Impact Statement (DEIS) through September 14, 2021.
 The Final Environmental Impact Statement was published in April 15, 2022.